alexdiwa/cocobuds/README.md

   * We used the Rails form_for helper method for our forms which automatically generates and returns a CSRF token as a hidden field.
 The token is stored in the session as a random string.
   * Rails also has an in-built method `csrf_meta_tag` which is called in the head of the global application view file `application.html.erb`.
 This verifies that requests coming into the server are from users that are logged in.

+We also deployed to Heroku which enforces SSL encryption for customer connections to postgres databases.
+We ensured that https is used for all requests by using `config.force_ssl = true` in the production file `config/environments/production.rb`.

 ### 23. Research what your legal obligations are in relation to handling user data. ###

 In accordance with the Australian Privacy Act, our legal obligations in relation to handling user data include: